-The unfolding drama is painful to watch.
-The victim of relationship anxiety desires a trusting relationship but once it begins to develop, the closeness sparks unrelenting anxiety.
-The past cycle of closeness and rejection has damaged the person’s ability to enjoy the desired closeness.
-The close relationship—instead of enjoyed—is feared.
+The repeating drama is painful to watch.
+The victim of relationship anxiety desires a trusting relationship; but every time closeness begins, fear of loss sparks unrelenting anxiety, and self-destruction.
+The repeated cycle of closeness and rejection damages the person’s ability to enjoy intimacy.

 The close relationship—instead of enjoyed—is feared.
 The relationship anxiety haunts the relationship; one partner constantly grappling with debilitating fear while the other is apprehensive, carefully measuring words and actions to avoid another explosion.
 Connection cannot be formed in the pressure of forced conformity or fear of constant rejection.
 These forces destroy the good people following biological drives for connection.
 The trust, security and acceptance are not found here.
 Everybody involved feels hollow.
 Starved for connection.

 Trauma filled pasts create a rugged terrain, with fractured skills of connection and emotional deficits, the sufferer must contend with many obstacles those more grounded take for granted.

 Trust is part of the answer; and part of the problem.
 Disloyalty in the past diminishes capacity to trust in the present.
 But healing requires trust—the security of loyalty and compassion.